dieterich-lab/euf-specs/README.md

 bedRMod and related specifications
 ==================================

-The bedRMod format originated in the [Transregio 319 RMaP](https://www.trr319-rmap.de) to support the [Human RNome Project](https://humanrnomeproject.org), and is used as the main data format in the [Sci-ModoM](https://scimodom.dieterichlab.org/) database.

-The bedRMod format, similar to the [ENCODE bedMethyl](https://www.encodeproject.org/data-standards/wgbs) or the [extended bedMethyl](https://nanoporetech.github.io/modkit) format proposed by Oxford Nanopre Technologies, aims to formalize the representation of RNA modifications.
-This format is compatible with the BED (Browser Extensible Data) format, and most of the specifications are directly derived from the offical
+The bedRMod format formalizes the [ENCODE bedMethyl](https://www.encodeproject.org/data-standards/wgbs) format to represent RNA modifications.
+It is compatible with the BED (Browser Extensible Data) format, and most of the specifications are directly derived from the offical
 BED specifications, available under the [SAM/BAM and related specifications](http://samtools.github.io/hts-specs).

 This repository provides the official specifications for the header and data sections of the bedRMod format.
 It is structured as the